OCA/connector-magento/connector_magento/README.rst

 This is the new release of the Open-Source connector linking Odoo and Magento also known under the name of **Magentoerpconnect**.
 It is build on top of the `connector`_ framework.
-It is is structured so that it can be extended or modified easily from separate addons, a factor of success when the implementations of Magento vary a lot.
+It is structured so that it can be extended or modified easily from separate addons, a factor of success when the implementations of Magento vary a lot.